zyradyl-moe/archive.zyradyl.moe/site/index.md

    deployment on this website it was between **Inconsolata** or **Anonymous Pro** and after trying them both out, I preferred the former.
 It was designed by ***Raph Levien*** and he says that it is his first serious font design.
-   You can view his entire collection by visiting **Inconsolata's** official website.
+   You can view his entire collection by visiting **Inconsolata’s** official website.
 I actually use this on my own computer in terminals and IDEs.
 On this site it is used at 400 weight.
    _**Inconsolata** is released under the **[SIL Open Font License][10]**._